cesards/ReportSampleDynamicFeaturesConstraintLayout/README.markdown

 don't seem to work.
 It might be an issue related to view inflation but I'm not sure what's going on because this is really weird.

+It might be an issue related to ConstraintLayout and not Dynamic Features because the rest of layouts in the company's app work perfectly.

 --------------------------------------------------------------
 --------------------------------------------------------------
 --------------------------------------------------------------